 Dropped or Skipped Blocks Delay the Scheduled Date until the Following Block

 The first refund is scheduled to be the second Monday of the second block attended, with the condition that the first two blocks attended must total at least six credits.
 Additional refunds are scheduled on the second Monday of the next block attended, where each block is at least four credits (when a four credit block is offered in two segments, two credits each, attendance must be all four credits to avoid a scheduled date delay).

 Semester Scheduled Blocks are Less than the Full Semester

 In the case of a student attending only three blocks, the two refunds are each ½ of the indicated semester refund.
 If a student attends only two blocks in a semester, the entire refund is scheduled for the second Monday of the second block.
 However, in these special cases, as student may need to correspond directly with Student Accounts about their unique academic schedule so that Student Accounts can correctly schedule, adjust, or reschedule projected refund amounts.
 Email Student Accounts: firstname.lastname@example.org

 Petition for Exception

-Students who fall outside the above schedules, or who want to petition for an exemption or a different schedule, may file a Finance Review Board petition at the Enrollment Center.
+Students who fall outside the above schedules, or who want to petition for an exception or a different schedule, may file a Finance Review Board petition at the Enrollment Center.
 Please allow one week for the review of the petition.

 Federal Aid Credit Balances